markwin89/Pewlett-Hackard-Analysis/README.md

   - We should focus on replacing roles in Development, Production, and Sales.

 ### Mentorship
 - There is a huge gap of those who are retiring and the current employees that are eligible to be in the mentorship.
   - Retiring total: 53977
   - Mentorship total: 1549
   - ![Retiring Current Count](https://user-images.githubusercontent.com/101272613/166967703-96ac97fd-1cf8-4ccd-8071-f9ce987f8054.png)
-    - I suggest to broaden the years parameter for Mentorship eligibility or hiring younger candidates.
+    - I suggest to broaden the years parameter for Mentorship eligibility especially for Engineers and Senior Staff.
+    - Both roles makeup close to 70% of the retirement list.
-    - While running the tables, there are no employees that were born after 1965.
+    - While running the tables, there are no employees that were born after 1965 so hiring younger candidates would greatly close the gap of the next retirement wave.